ahmedmoustafa/bioinformatics-toolbox-light/index.md

 Setting up a bioinformatics workstation can be a tedious and frustrating process.
 Sometimes, it might require a computer guru to set up bioinformatics tools, especially when it comes to the not-uncommon endless loop of dependencies between the tools and the libraries.
 So, an out-of-the-box preinstalled workstation can save a lot of time and hassle and allow you to focus on addressing your research questions instead of struggling to install and configure software packages.
 This applies to, for example, a BLAST search or genome mapping running on your personal laptop on your desk or a high-performance computing server in the data center at your institution.

 This short tutorial shows how to build a bioinformatics workstation on any computing device and operating system that supports [Docker](https://www.docker.com/), including laptops, servers, and workstations running Windows, Mac OS, or Linux.
 After completing these two steps, you will have a working system for bioinformatics analyses.
-What this tutorial is not is how to use the different bioinformatics tools incorporated in the Docker image that we will install.
+What this tutorial is not is how to use the different bioinformatics tools bundled in the Docker image that we will install.

 ![Container lift with shipping container in port](https://media.gettyimages.com/photos/container-lift-with-shipping-container-in-port-picture-id1032071672?s=2048x2048)